pdamasceno/StreamBaseApp/README.md

 ### 1.3.
 Reader

 Reader is a class responsible for deserializing the messages sent by the Client and by the Server.
-The function ReadAll is the one that does this and it receivers a serialized message, split the message based on the semicolon separator and store each splited value into a vector to access each attribute individually.
+The function ReadAll is the one that does this and it receivers a serialized message, splits the message based on the semicolon separator and store each splited value into a vector to access each attribute individually.
 After that it checks the first position of the vector that stores the message type and based on that information it instantiates a Common Message or Command and fill them accordingly.
 In the end a pointer to the messages is returned.

 ### 2. Client